microsoft/PowerToys/doc/devdocs/common/FilePreviewCommon.md

 > Replace file.js with the name of your definition file from step 1.
 Please replace idDefinition with the string you used in step 1.

-3. In the [`monacoSpecialLanguages.js`](/src/common/FilePreviewCommon/Assets/Monaco/monacoSpecialLanguages.js) file add the following line in to the `registerAdditionalLanguages` function:
+3. In the [`monacoSpecialLanguages.js`](/src/common/FilePreviewCommon/Assets/Monaco/monacoSpecialLanguages.js) file add the following line into the `registerAdditionalLanguages` function:

 ```javascript
 registerAdditionalNewLanguage("id", [".fileExtension"], idDefinition(), monaco)